From Charli Collier to Awak Kuier: Four names to watch in the WNBA Draft

 After the WNBA unleashed three new jersey designs for each team last week, the only thing left to do is fill them with players.

-The WNBA Draft is days away and more than 50 people have opted in for a chance to make their dream come true, making it one of the biggest fields ever.
+The WNBA Draft is on Thursday night (starts 12am BST) and more than 50 people have opted in for a chance to make their dream come true, making it one of the biggest fields ever.
 But with just 12 teams in the league, it will be tough for three rounds of rookies to make a roster, as Chantel Jennings of The Athletic highlighted.

 How hard is it to make a WNBA roster?— Chantel Jennings (@ChantelJennings) April 9, 2021